analogdevicesinc/ai8x-training/README.md

 ##### Normalizing Input Data

-For training, input data is expected to be in the range $[–\frac{128}{128}, +\frac{127}{128}]$.
-When evaluating quantized weights, or when running on hardware, input data is instead expected to be in the native MAX7800X range of $[–128, +127]$.
-Conversely, the majority of PyTorch datasets are PIL images of range $[0, 1]$.
-The respective data loaders therefore call the `ai8x.normalize()` function, which expects an input of 0 to 1 and normalizes the data to either of these output ranges.
+For training, input data is expected to be in the range $[–\frac{128}{128}, +\frac{127}{128}]$​.
+When evaluating quantized weights, or when running on hardware, input data is instead expected to be in the native MAX7800X range of $[–128, +127]$​.
+Conversely, the majority of PyTorch datasets are PIL images of range $[0, 1]$​​.
+The respective data loaders therefore call the `ai8x.normalize()` function, which expects an input of 0 to 1 and normalizes the data, automatically switching between the two supported data ranges.

 When running inference on MAX7800X hardware, it is important to take the native data format into account, and it is desirable to perform as little preprocessing as possible during inference.
 For example, an image sensor may return “signed” data in the range $[–128, +127]$ for each color.
 No additional preprocessing or mapping is needed for this sensor since the model was trained with this data range.

 In many cases, image data is delivered as fewer than 8 bits per channel (for example, RGB565).
 In these cases, retraining the model with this limited range  (0 to 31 for 5-bit color and 0 to 63 for 6-bit color, respectively) can potentially eliminate the need for inference-time preprocessing.

 On the other hand, a different sensor may produce unsigned data values in the full 8-bit range $[0, 255]$.
 This range must be mapped to $[–128, +127]$ to match hardware and the trained model.
-The mapping can be performed during inference by subtracting 128 from each input byte, but this requires extra processing time during inference.
+The mapping can be performed during inference by subtracting 128 from each input byte, but this requires extra (pre-)processing time during inference.

 ##### `datasets` Data Structure